What support is available

 Eligibility for the Discretionary Internship Bursary

-The Discretionary Internship Bursary is part of Bath’s undergraduate financial support framework for UK Home undergraduate students who took up a place to study at the University of Bath from 2012 onwards and are undertaking an unpaid/study placement or an unpaid internship, research/project related opportunity, voluntary placement or another degree related opportunity.
+The Discretionary Internship Bursary is part of Bath’s undergraduate financial support framework for UK Home undergraduate students who took up a place to study at the University of Bath from 2012 onwards and are undertaking a research/project related opportunity, voluntary placement or another degree related opportunity.
 It is paid in the form of non-repayable bursaries to students who meet one of the following specific eligibility criteria:

-- you have a household income of £22,000 or below but do not meet widening participation criteria (see below)
+- For pre 2019 entrants you have a household income of £22,000 or below but do not meet widening participation criteria (see below):

 - you are a care leaver